oslokommune/okctl/README.md

 ### 1. Create a new GitHub repository

-Go to [github.com/oslokommune](https://github.com/oslokommune) and create a new private git repository.
+Go to [github.com/oslokommune](https://github.com/oslokommune) and create a new private or internal git repository.
 No credentials are stored in this repository, we want it private as a precaution until we are certain it is safe to have it set as public.

 :information_source: This repository will be used by okctl to store infrastructure-as-code, which means files containing